The Liouville theorem for a class of Fourier multipliers and its connection to coupling: The Liouville theorem for polynomially bounded functions

 Again, we invert the Fourier transform and use the polynomial boundedness of $f$ to see that $f$ coincides Lebesgue a.e.\ with a polynomial of degree less or equal than $\entier{\beta}$.
-The proof of the converse direction does not change at all. \end{proof}
+The converse statement follows from that in Theorem \ref{co:1.4}.
+Indeed, if every $f \in L^\infty_{-\beta}(\mathds{R}^n)$ satisfying \eqref{eq:2.3} coincides Lebesgue a.e.\ with a polynomial, then the same is true for any such $f$ in $L^\infty(\mathds{R}^n) \subseteq L^\infty_{-\beta}(\mathds{R}^n)$.
+Since the only polynomials contained in $L^\infty(\mathds{R}^n)$ are constants, one can apply the converse statement in Theorem \ref{co:1.4}. \end{proof}

 \begin{example} In this example we discuss the multipliers from Example \ref{ex:1.5} in the setting of Theorem \ref{th:2.2}.
-The following conditions ensure that $\kappa(D)$ maps $C_c^\infty(\rn)$ into $L_\beta^1(\rn)$. \begin{enumerate}\itemsep5pt \item $\kappa$ is a linear combination of terms of the form $ab$, where $a = \Fcal\mu$,\ $\mu$ is a finite Borel measure on $\rn$ such that $\int \Lambda^\beta(y)\mu(dy)<\infty$, and all partial derivatives $\partial^\alpha_\xi b$ with $|\alpha| \le \entier{n + \beta} + 1$ are polynomially bounded.
+The following conditions ensure that $\kappa(D)$ maps $C_c^\infty(\mathds{R}^n)$ into $L_\beta^1(\mathds{R}^n)$. \begin{enumerate}\itemsep5pt \item $\kappa$ is a linear combination of terms of the form $ab$, where $a = \Fcal\mu$,\ $\mu$ is a finite Borel measure on $\mathds{R}^n$ such that $\int \Lambda^\beta(y)\mu(dy)<\infty$, and all partial derivatives $\partial^\alpha_\xi b$ with $|\alpha| \le \entier{n + \beta} + 1$ are polynomially bounded.

-\emph{Indeed:} Let $b_N := b\Lambda^{-2N}$, $N \in \mathbb{R}^n$.
-For a sufficiently large $N$, all partial derivatives $\partial^\alpha_\xi b_N$ with $|\alpha| \le \entier{n + \beta} + 1$ belong to $L^1(\rn)$.
-Then $x^\alpha \Fcal^{-1}\left(b_N\right) \in L^\infty(\rn)$, $|\alpha| \le \entier{n + \beta} + 1$.
+\emph{Indeed:} Let $b_N := b\Lambda^{-2N}$, $N \in \mathds{R}^n$.
+For a sufficiently large $N$, all partial derivatives $\partial^\alpha_\xi b_N$ with $|\alpha| \le \entier{n + \beta} + 1$ belong to $L^1(\mathds{R}^n)$.
+Then $x^\alpha \Fcal^{-1}\left(b_N\right) \in L^\infty(\mathds{R}^n)$, $|\alpha| \le \entier{n + \beta} + 1$.
 Hence

-Let $\phi\in C_c^\infty(\rn) \subset L^1_\beta(\rn)$.
+Let $\phi\in C_c^\infty(\mathds{R}^n) \subset L^1_\beta(\mathds{R}^n)$.
 We have $b_N(D)\phi = (2\pi)^{-n} \Fcal^{-1}(b_N)*\phi$, and it follows from Young's and Peetre's inequalities

-that $b_N(D)$ maps $C_c^\infty(\rn)$ into $L^1_\beta(\rn)$.
-Since the differential operator $\Lambda^{2N}(D)$ maps $C_c^\infty(\rn)$ into itself, and $(ab)(D) = a(D)b_N(D)\Lambda^{2N}(D)$, it is left to show that $a(D)$ maps $L^1_\beta(\rn)$ into itself.
+that $b_N(D)$ maps $C_c^\infty(\mathds{R}^n)$ into $L^1_\beta(\mathds{R}^n)$.
+Since the differential operator $\Lambda^{2N}(D)$ maps $C_c^\infty(\mathds{R}^n)$ into itself, and $(ab)(D) = a(D)b_N(D)\Lambda^{2N}(D)$, it is left to show that $a(D)$ maps $L^1_\beta(\mathds{R}^n)$ into itself.
 Using Peetre's inequality again, we deduce from

 that